m-labs/artiq/doc/manual/compiler.rst

 Integers are 32-bit by default but may be converted to 64-bit with ``numpy.int64``.

 The ARTIQ compiler can be thought of as overriding all built-in Python types, and types in kernel code cannot always be assumed to behave as they would in host Python.
-In particular, normally heap-allocated types such as arrays, lists, tuples, and strings are very limited in what they support.
+In particular, normally heap-allocated types such as arrays, lists, and strings are very limited in what they support.
 Strings must be constant and lists and arrays must be of constant size.
 Methods like ``append``, ``push``, and ``pop`` are unavailable as a matter of principle, and will not compile.
 Certain types, notably dictionaries, have no ARTIQ implementation and cannot be used in kernels at all.

 .. tip::
     Instead of pushing or appending, preallocate for the maximum number of elements you expect with a list comprehension, i.e. ``x = [0 for _ in range(1024)]``, and then keep a variable ``n`` noting the last filled element of the array.
 Afterwards, ``x[0:n]`` will give you a list with that number of elements.

 Multidimensional arrays are allowed (using NumPy syntax).
 Element-wise operations (e.g. ``+``, ``/``), matrix multiplication (``@``) and multidimensional indexing are supported; slices and views (currently) are not.

 Tuples may contain a mixture of different types.
-They cannot be indexed or iterated over, although multiple assignment is supported.
+They cannot be iterated over or dynamically indexed, although they may be indexed by constants and multiple assignment is supported.

 User-defined classes are supported, provided their attributes are of other supported types (attributes that are not used in the kernel are ignored and thus unrestricted).
 When several instances of a user-defined class are referenced from the same kernel, every attribute must have the same type in every instance of the class.